 Sometimes there doesn’t seem to be any cause and your palpitations quickly pass with no ill effects.

 However, for some people, palpitations can be a sign of a heart problem or disease and should be checked out.
 Palpitations can be diagnosed with a test called ambulatory arrhythmia monitoring — this can help determine whether your palpitations are harmless or have an underlying medical cause.

 Palpitations can feel like some or all of the following:

-This will usually pass in a few moments.
+These sensations will usually pass in a few moments.

 If your palpitations are a sign of something more serious, you’ll usually have other symptoms, like feeling breathless or dizzy.